Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Desember 2024 11.28.40 UTC
+- WIB: Senin, 30 Desember 2024 12.25.44 UTC
-- WITA: Senin, 30 Desember 2024 12.28.40 UTC
+- WITA: Senin, 30 Desember 2024 13.25.44 UTC
-- WIT: Senin, 30 Desember 2024 13.28.40 UTC
+- WIT: Senin, 30 Desember 2024 14.25.44 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"The only place you find success before work is in the dictionary."

-Kategori: friendship
+Kategori: motivational